darkrayl3igh/competitive-programming-solutions/README.md

   - Add question link as a comment at the top of your code.
   - Documented code is appreciated but not mandatory.

-This repository is tagged with the 'hacktoberfest' tag so that competitive programmers may take part in this festival and show off their submissions.
+This repository is tagged with the `hacktoberfest` tag so that competitive programmers may take part in this festival and show off their submissions.